whalepass/documentation/docs/exp_hardcode.md

 ![Whalepass.gg](https://i.imgur.com/zwUqWaS.png)

-his table outlines the token types and body fields required for API requests, their locations, formats, and where to find or provide the necessary values.
+This table outlines the token types and body fields required for API requests, their locations, formats, and where to find or provide the necessary values.

 | Token Type   | Location         | Format                               | Where To Find                              |
 |:------------:|:----------------:|--------------------------------------:|-------------------------------------------:|